-The reason why this water filter is our favorite is because it offers impressive water cleansing capabilities and it comes at a decent price.
+The reason why this water filter is our favorite is that it offers impressive water cleansing capabilities and it comes at a decent price.
 It measures 16 inches in length, 8 inches in width, and 21 inches in height, it weighs 35 pounds, and it’s easy to install, so you won’t have to spend extra money to call in a professional for this task.
 What impresses the most about this model is the fact that it features no less than 12 filtration stages, being able to remove up to 500 different contaminants from the water due to them.
-The filter components that help in its process are a 6-stage cartridge filter, an RO membrane filter, an UF membrane filter, a solid carbon cartridge filter, a GAC or coconut shell carbon filter, and 2-stage Eagle Redox alloy cartridges.
+The filter components that help in its process are a 6-stage cartridge filter, an RO membrane filter, a UF membrane filter, a solid carbon cartridge filter, a GAC or coconut shell carbon filter, and 2-stage Eagle Redox alloy cartridges.
 While it might not be able to remineralize the water during the process of filtering it of contaminants, this unit is capable of removing the bacteria that it encounters.
 Therefore, you can rest assured that it delivers healthy drinking water.
 The operating pressure that it boasts ranges between 20-125 PSI and the operating temperature is between 40 degrees Fahrenheit and 100 degrees Fahrenheit.
 It has a production rate of 50 gallons of water and a storage tank that has an impressive 3.2-gallon capacity.
 What this unit lacks is the automatic shut-off feature that would have activated when the tank gets filled, and the water detector/flood alarm feature.
 The maintenance work that has to be done is that you have to change the RO membrane cartridge once every 36 months, the UF and multi-stage filters once every 12-24 months, and the carbon block once every 6-12 months.
 In addition, it’s NSF certified for its impressive water cleansing capabilities.

 4. APEC ROES-50 Premium 5-Stage